cucac/truenas-influxdb-grafana/README.md

 # TrueNAS customized dashboard using Grafana and InfluxDb
 This is how to create your own customized TrueNAS dashboard using Grafana and influxDb time series database.
-To view how to do it step by step, you can visit my YouTube channel https://www.youtube.com/watch?v=xN47J-Tp2oU for this custom TrueNAS dashboard
+In order to create your own TrueNAS dashboard, you can view my failproof step-by-step instructions how-to video on YouTube channel https://www.youtube.com/watch?v=xN47J-Tp2oU

 ![Image of custom TrueNAS dashboard on Samsung tablet](https://github.com/cucac/truenas-influxdb-grafana/blob/master/custom_TrueNAS_dahsboard.jpg)